alias - create a function¶

 NAMEis the name of the alias

 DEFINITIONis the actual command to execute.
-The string

 You cannot create an alias to a function with the same name.
 Note that spaces need to be escaped in the call to

 alias just like at the command line, even inside quoted parts.